jonnymoo/PythonCalcs/README.md

    ```
 ## Example: validate salary years

-A simple example of how to ask for salary records and do some simple dataframe manipulation
+An example of how to provide sample salary records and do some simple dataframe manipulation

 ### Example input